-For triangles $T$ we also make the distinction between points $z$ in the interior of $T$ for which the dual $T^z$ is obtuse, and those for which it is acute.
+For triangles $T$ we also make a distinction between points $z$ in the interior of $T$ for which the dual $T^z$ is obtuse, and those for which it is acute.

 \begin{lemma} Let $T\subseteq\R^2$ be a triangle.
-For each of the sides of $T$, consider the semi-circle whose diameter is this side, and it is not disjoint from the interior of $T$.
-Then for a point $z$ in the interior of $T$, the triangle $T^z$ is acute if and only if $z$ is inside the domain enclosed by these three arcs of circle, see Figure \ref{fig:acuteDomain}. \end{lemma} \begin{proof} It is well known that if the endpoints of a diameter of a disk are connected to a given point, then the resulting angle will be a right angle if the point is on the boundary circle, and will be an obtuse angle if the point is in the interior of the disk.
-Thus, if $z\in D$ then the angle $\angle AzB$ is obtuse.
-By the construction of the dual polygon described in the paragraph above, the vertex dual to the edge $AB$, $(AB)^*$, is obtained by intersecting two lines that are perpendicular to $Az$ and $zB$.
-This way we get a quadrilateral with two right angles, and by considering the sum of angles, we conclude that $\angle AzB$ is obtuse if and only if the angle at the vertex $(AB)^*$ is acute (see Figure \ref{fig:acuteDomain}).
-The same reasoning applies to the other two angles of $T^z$. \end{proof}
+For each of the sides of $T$, consider the semi-disk whose diameter is this side, and it is not disjoint from the interior of $T$.
+Then for a point $Z$ in the interior of $T$, the triangle $T^Z$ is acute if and only if $Z$ is inside the intersection of those three semi-disks, see Figure \ref{fig:acuteDomain}. \end{lemma} \begin{proof} It is well known that if the endpoints of a diameter of a disk are connected to a given point, then the resulting angle will be a right angle if the point is on the boundary circle, and will be an obtuse angle if the point is in the interior of the disk.
+Thus, if $Z\in D$ then the angle $\angle AZB$ is obtuse.
+By the construction of the dual polygon described in the paragraph above, the vertex dual to the edge $AB$, $(AB)^*$, is obtained by intersecting two lines that are perpendicular to $AZ$ and $ZB$.
+This way we get a quadrilateral with two right angles, and by considering the sum of angles, we conclude that $\angle AZB$ is obtuse if and only if the angle at the vertex $(AB)^*$ is acute (see Figure \ref{fig:acuteDomain}).
+The same reasoning applies to the other two angles of $T^Z$. \end{proof}